Coercion Paraphilia

 Clinical lineage

-- 1886: Krafft-Ebing's Psychopathia Sexualis establishes the clinical vocabulary of sexual "perversions," the genus to which later coercion labels attach.
+- 1886: Krafft-Ebing's Psychopathia Sexualis establishes the clinical vocabulary of sexual "perversions," the genus to which the later coercion labels attach.

-- 2022: The ICD-11 provides category 6D35, "Other paraphilic disorder involving non-consenting individuals," explicitly limiting paraphilic disorder status to patterns acted upon with non-consenting persons or carrying direct risk of harm.
+- 2022: The ICD-11 keeps a residual category, 6D35, and the DSM-5-TR routes such presentations to Other Specified Paraphilic Disorder.
+Both explicitly restrict paraphilic disorder status to patterns acted upon with non-consenting persons or carrying a direct risk of harm.

 Conceptual & forensic evolution